 The client was very pleased with the outcome of this project.
-Wine Cellars are a specialty service, and not the type job that you’d give to your average everyday Construction company here in Miami.
+Wine Cellars are a specialty service, and not the type of job that you’d give to your average everyday Construction company here in Miami.
 Just because they say they can do it doesn’t mean they actually know the requirements of wine storage.
-You should work with a wine cellar construction company who understands the important steps needed for insulation, and the materials that work the best for wine cellars, and of course, you need to have a home wine cellar cooling technician install your refrigeration who exclusively builds and services wine cellar climate-control systems.
+You should work with a wine cellar construction company that understands the important steps needed for insulation, and the materials that work the best for wine cellars, and of course, you need to have a home wine cellar cooling technician install your refrigeration who exclusively builds and services wine cellar climate-control systems.

 A High-Quality Condensing Unit for the Refrigeration System

 It is easy to recognize the quality of the condensing unit for the RM series 4600 refrigeration unit in function but also through its physical attributes.
 The most recognizable characteristic is the size.
 The condensing unit is compact compared to other bulky air conditioning units.
 To maintain top function, the unit is protected from outside elements such as rain and debris by a covering.
 The biggest difference is in its versatility.
-The design of the RM series 4600 refrigeration unit allows it to function in interior or exterior spaces.
-The small size and versatile design of the unit was invaluable to this project, as it allowed the unit to be placed outside without concern.
+The design of the RM series 4600 refrigeration unit allows it to function in the interior or exterior spaces.
+The small size and versatile design of the unit were invaluable to this project, as it allowed the unit to be placed outside without concern.